 Upstream oil and gas operations should be regulated primarily at the state, rather than federal, level.
 States have an excellent record of regulation that has ensured the safety and health of communities and the quality of the environment.
 States best understand their unique geology, hydrology and business environments and are far better qualified to regulate energy operations within their borders than is the federal government.

-Liquefied Natural Gas (LNG) Exports
+FERC Approval of Liquefied Natural Gas (LNG) Export Terminals

 Streamline Pipeline Permitting

 Issuance of pipeline construction permits should be routine and expeditious.
 In many highly populated areas of the country, consumers and businesses alike suffer high and volatile energy costs during peak demand periods.
 This is not due to lack of energy supplies.
 It is because there is insufficient pipeline capacity to deliver those supplies to areas of greatest need.
 A major cause is delay in permitting new pipeline construction.
-In particular, the inordinate delay in approval of the construction of Keystone XL is contrary to the national interest.

 Access to Offshore Resources